nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `listcontact` followed by `deletecontact 2` deletes the 2nd contact in the application.
+* `allcontact` followed by `deletecontact 2` deletes the 2nd contact in the application.
 * `findcontact Betsy` followed by `deletecontact 1` deletes the 1st contact in the results of the `find` command.

 ### Policy Management